AlfrescoLabs/chef-alfresco/README.md

 Introduction
 ---
-chef-alfresco is a collection of recipes that provide a modular way to install Alfresco using Chef; it uses [artifact-deployer](https://github.com/maoo/artifact-deployer) to fetch artifacts from remote Apache Maven repositories and defines default values (i.e. Maven artifact coordinates) for all artifacts (WARs, ZIPs, JARs) involved in the Alfresco deployment process; it also depends on other third-party recipes that install - when needed - the DB (MySQL), Servlet Container (Tomcat7) and transformation tools (ImageMagick, LibreOffice, swftools)
+chef-alfresco is a build automation tool that provides a modular,configurable and extensible way to install an Alfresco architecture.

-Usage
+[artifact-deployer](https://github.com/maoo/artifact-deployer) is used to fetch artifacts from remote Apache Maven repositories and defines default values (i.e. Maven artifact coordinates) for all artifacts (WARs, ZIPs, JARs) involved in the Alfresco deployment process.

----
+It also depends on other third-party recipes that install - when needed - database (MySQL), Servlet Container (Tomcat7) and transformation tools (ImageMagick, LibreOffice, swftools).

-Just include alfresco::default recipe in your `run_list` and then configure JSON attributes depending on what you want to achieve.
+chef-alfresco is divided in components (`tomcat,transform,repo,share,solr,mysql,lb,iptables`) that are independent and self-contained, but use [common configuration attributes](https://github.com/maoo/chef-alfresco/tree/master/attributes/default.rb)

-If no parameters are specified, all components will be installed (see below) with default attribute values.
+Just include `alfresco::default` recipe in your `run_list` and then specify (if needed) your custom configuration attributes.

 Default Configurations
 ---